erGoProcsee/erGoProcsee/README.md

 - 👋 Hi, I’m @erGoProcsee
+-
 - 👀 I’m interested in webdesign, cybersecurity and machine learning
+-
-- 🌱 I’m currently learning sql and python
+- 🌱 I’m currently learning React and APIs
+-
-- 📫 How to reach me  gomezernesto55@gmail.com
+- 📫 Reach me:  gomezernesto55@gmail.com

 <!---
 erGoProcsee/erGoProcsee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.